 This doesn’t mean that no one ever tried to find a Greek equivalent for Quirinus, however.
 Some Greek writers, like Dionysus of Halicarnassus, reasoned that if Mars = Ares, and Jupiter = Zeus, then Quirinus must have had a Greek equivalent.
 He came up with a rather obscure war-god, Enyalius, who was essentially an aspect of Ares.

 Enyalios, to give him his Greek name, was originally just another name for Ares, especially in Homer’s works.
 Later, he took on a life of his own as a son of Ares by Enyo, or else a son of Kronos and Rhea.
 Since Romulus was the son of Mars, this would fit, and parallel the Roman pattern whereby the three Capitoline gods were father, son and grandson.

-But since Enyalios was seen as a more aggressive god who embodied all of Ares’ most warlike aspects, he seems a poor fit for Quirinus, who shared Mars’ interest in agriculture as well as war, to judge by the festivals that honoured him.
-By contrast, the Roman writer Servius defined Quirnius’ relationship with Mars like this: “When Mars rages uncontrolled, he is called Gravdivus, when he is calm, he is called Quirinus.”
+But since Enyalios was seen as a more aggressive god who embodied all of Ares’ most warlike aspects, he seems a poor fit for Quirinus.
+Going by his festivals, Quirinus was more interested in grain than war.
+The Roman writer Servius tried to square this circle, remarking: “When Mars rages uncontrolled, he is called Gravdivus, when he is calm, he is called Quirinus.”
 (Schilling/Honigsblum: 145)

 Dionysus does keep the idea of Quirinus as god of the Sabine people, claiming that he fathered a child who went on to found a city called Cures.
 (Many Roman writers traced Quirinus’ name to this city.)
 Dionysus was obviously inspired by the Romulus story.